There are many treatments for depression available to you. They include:

 Booster Treatment Phase

-Patients will need periodic infusions of ketamine to maintain the therapeutic effects.
-Frequency of maintenance infusions will depend upon patient response.
-Each patient is unique and the treatment regimen will be determined by the physician.
+You may need periodic treatments with ketamine to maintain the therapeutic effects after the induction phase is done.
+Frequency of maintenance treatments will depend upon your response and whether you are on IV ketamine or SPRAVATO®.
+Some patients ask for oral ketamine losenges to extend the time between booster treatments.
+Each patient is unique and the treatment regimen will be determined by Dr. Manno.

 Post Induction Monitoring

-After the two weeks of treatment have been completed, patients will take the same diagnostic tests given before the Induction Phase.
-We do this to compare patient responses to their baseline and measure the effectiveness of treatment.
-All results will be shared with the patient’s providers.
+After induction treatments have been completed, you'll take the same diagnostic tests given before the Induction Phase.
+We do this to compare your responses to their baseline and measure the effectiveness of treatment.
+All results will be shared with your providers.

 Research on Ketamine Treatment For Depression